stefano-regosa-deel/pattern-matching-ts/docs/matchW.md

 ```

-Since the `matchW` discriminated union can extend also number let's see how we can implement a pattern-matching against HTTP codes
+Since the `matchW` discriminated union can extend also number let's see how we can implement a pattern-matching against `HTTP` codes.

 ```ts
 import * as M from 'pattern-matching-ts/lib/match'